 After you turn the main switch ON, the lens slightly extends and the lens cover opens.
 You are now ready to shoot.

-- See page 28, when the battery exhaustion symbol () apperas on the LCD panel.
-If the camera is on and left unused for over 3 - If the camera is on and left unused for over 3 minutes, the lens automatically retracts and the power switches off to save the battery power. - If the main switch is turned on within 60 minutes of auto-power off, the previous setting will automatically return.
+- See page 26, when the battery exhaustion symbol () apperas on the LCD panel. - If the camera is on and left unused for over 3 minutes, the lens automatically retracts and the power switches off to save the battery power.